HimanshuTiwary07/ping_pong/README.md

 # ping_pong

-### Welcome back to 90's.
+### Welcome back.
 Here is your Ping-Pong game.

 ### Instructions :
 1. Press Enter to Start
-2. Use WASD keys to play
+2. Use A D keys to play
 3. Have fun and do comment

 <p>